 Luckily, because of neuroplasticity and the ability of the brain tissue in the cerebellum to adapt and reshape, eye gaze can usually be improved through practice.
 Glasauer says, “Patients with cerebellar damage can, to a certain extent, learn to optimize certain parameters of head and eye movements, by adjusting the velocity of head movement, for instance.”

-“These results provide the first evidence that the vestibular system is critical for optimizing voluntary movements“, says Dr. Kathleen E. Cullen from McGill University in Montreal in a scientific commentary to the study that also appears in the March 2014 issue of Brain.
+“These results provide the first evidence that the vestibular system is critical for optimizing voluntary movements," says Kathleen E. Cullen of McGill University, in a commentary to the study that also appears in Brain.

 The ability to optimize the focus of your gaze can help you succeed in sports and life.
-One of the consequences of living in a sedentary Facebook society is that we don't flex the cerebellum enough and often miss out on eye-to-eye connections.
-The lack or movement in a three dimensional space and human interactions causes the cerebellum to atrophy and impairs its function.
+One of the consequences of living in a sedentary society is that we don't flex the cerebellum enough and often miss out on eye-to-eye connections.
+The lack of movement in a three-dimensional space and of human interactions causes the cerebellum to atrophy and impairs its function.

 Fortunately, working out and playing any sport bulks up the cerebellum and can improve your VOR.
 Also, making an effort to socialize in person and look people in the eye flexes your cerebellar and vestibular system.
 Many studies have found that maintaining face-to-face human connections is ultimately the key to our happiness, well-being, and longevity.